Bhavya2520/git_github/README.md

 These conflict often happen when if one user has changed the code in line number 3 and another people have also changed the code in line number 3.
 At that time Git will ask you to help which changes should be done.

+## 31) how to delete a branch
+if you have already merge your branch to the master branch then if you want to delete a branch then git branch -d <branchname>

+## Remember you are not able to create a pull request to <feature> to <master> branch by cmd for that you have to use Github by UI
 ---

 <img width="818" height="432" alt="image" src="https://github.com/user-attachments/assets/23481fbc-cc59-474f-9f51-c72ca0e94a25" />